mgoadric/cardstock/_posts/2019-03-12-bundles-heuristics.md

 a sample lead history graph for Stealing Bundles from a four-player game with all AI players.
-In this game, all players think they are doing reasonably well for most of the game, and estimate that other players are also doing well, as we can see from the tight band of ranks between 0.5 and 0.8.
-There is little to distinguish the players until the very end of the game when the ranks are finally settled.
+In this game, all players think they are doing reasonably well for most of the game, and estimate that other players are also doing well, as we can see from the tight band of ranks between 0.4 and 0.7.
+There is little to distinguish the players until the last fifth of the game when the ranks are finally settled.

 ![Stealing Bundles Spread]({{site.url}}{{site.baseurl}}/images/stealingbundles/allaionegame.png){:class="post-image"}

-#### Drama = 0.36
+#### Drama = 0.51

 We can start to see some trends for the Stealing Bundles when looking at the aggregate lead histories.
 First, we see below the lead histories for the four-player games where only one player was an AI, and the